marph91/jimmy-test-data/reference_data/cherrytree/test_2/Text/Editing.md

 	- **Redo** - Moves forward by one change in the state of the document.

-	- **Strip Trailing Spaces **- Removes any excess **`space`** characters at the end of each line within the selected node.
+	- **Strip Trailing Spaces** - Removes any excess **`space`** characters at the end of each line within the selected node.

 	- **Change Case** - Changes the [letter case](https://en.wikipedia.org/wiki/Letter_case) of the selected text.

-		-** Lower Case of Selection/Word** - Converts every letter of the selected text to lowercase.
+		- **Lower Case of Selection/Word** - Converts every letter of the selected text to lowercase.

-		-** Upper Case of Selection/Word** - Converts every letter of the selected text to uppercase.
+		- **Upper Case of Selection/Word** - Converts every letter of the selected text to uppercase.

 		- **Toggle Case of Selection/Word** - Converts every letter of the selected text to the opposite state of its current case.